Most Fundable 2018 Companies

 The consortium’s goal is to achieve a 25% market share by 2028, which will result in a $10 billion market for Soteria materials.
 Founder and CEO, Dr. Brian Morin - an inventor on over 200 patents and applications - says his goal is for the Soteria technology to be available to every battery manufacturer.
 His vision is for the Soteria name to be so ubiquitous that if consumers see a product or device with a Soteria battery they know it’s safe, as it is virtually impossible to self-ignite.

-With twenty consortium members including Mercedes Benz, DuPont and NASA, the Soteria Battery Innovation Group is proud to announce that it was recently named a semifinalist in the US China Innovation Alliance and will be competing this fall for an opportunity to showcase their business to potential Chinese investors and partners to accelerate their growth and expand their market potential.
+With twenty consortium members including Mercedes Benz, DuPont and NASA, the Soteria Battery Innovation Group is proud to announce that it was recently named a semifinalist in the US China Innovation Alliance.
+They will be competing this fall for an opportunity to showcase their business to potential Chinese investors and partners to accelerate their growth and expand their market potential.

 2. Tango Networks